310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 {% endbubble %}

 {% bubble Chiaki %}
-Heheh, you kept saying how you hated me being overbearing, see!
+Heheh, you see, you kept saying how you hated me being overbearing!

-I thought you may feel otherwise if I tried to be more charming![^1]
+So I thought you may feel otherwise if I tried to be more charming![^1]

 And so!
 Takamine-kun!
 Let’s go to the club!
 Let's shed the sweat of youth…☆
 {% endbubble %}